-Free Trees for Shade and Energy Conservation
+Free Shade Trees Available for Woodland Residents for Shade and Energy Conservation: Call Now!

 WHERE: Free shade trees are available to residents of Woodland on a first come, first served basis.
 Trees may be planted in front or backyards as long as they will shade the east, west or south side of homes.
 Trees may also be planted on the north side of a home if that is also the street side.
 There must be five to 10 feet clearance between a tree and sidewalks, driveways, foundations and underground utilities.